 "Customer'', a retail natural gas customer.

-[Definition of "Eligible infrastructure replacement'' of subsection (a) effective until August 11, 2022.
-For text effective August 11, 2022, see below.]

-"Eligible infrastructure replacement'', a replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers; (iv) reduces, or has the potential to reduce, lost and unaccounted for natural gas through a reduction in natural gas system leaks; and (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding.

 [Definition of "Eligible infrastructure replacement'' of subsection (a) as amended by 2022, 179, Sec.
 58 effective August 11, 2022.
 For text effective until August 11, 2022, see above.]

-"Eligible infrastructure replacement'', a replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers; (iv) reduces, or has the potential to reduce, lost and unaccounted for natural gas through a reduction in natural gas system leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of the such gas pipe by no less than 10 years; and (vii) may include replacing gas infrastructure with utility-scale non-emitting renewable thermal energy infrastructure.
+"Eligible infrastructure replacement'', a retirement, replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability, or to align with the applicable statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers; (iv) reduces, or has the potential to reduce, lost and unaccounted for natural gas and associated methane emissions through a reduction in natural gas system leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of the such gas pipe by no less than 10 years; (vii) may include replacing gas infrastructure with non-gas pipe alternatives; and (viii) may include investments in infrastructure to accommodate the use of low-carbon gas resources.

+“Non-gas pipe alternative”, facilities other than new gas system pipe installed to replace or retire existing gas infrastructure.

+“Non-gas pipe alternative evaluation”, an analysis performed by the gas company to evaluate the selection of a non-gas pipe alternative for the replacement of leak prone pipe.

 "Plan'', a targeted infrastructure replacement program construction plan that a gas company files pursuant to subsection (b).

 "Project'', an eligible infrastructure replacement project proposed by a gas company in a plan filed under this section.

-(b) A gas company shall file with the department a plan to address aging or leaking natural gas infrastructure within the commonwealth and the leak rate on the gas company's natural gas infrastructure in the interest of public safety and reducing lost and unaccounted for natural gas through a reduction in natural gas system leaks.
+(b) A gas company shall file with the department a plan to address aging or leaking natural gas infrastructure and to align with applicable statewide greenhouse gas emission limits and sublimits as established pursuant to chapter 21N, and the leak rate on the gas company's natural gas infrastructure in the interest of public safety, reducing greenhouse gas emissions, and reducing lost and unaccounted for natural gas and associated methane emissions through a reduction in natural gas system leaks.
 Each company's gas infrastructure plan shall include interim targets for the department's review.
-The department shall review these interim targets to ensure each gas company is meeting the appropriate pace to reduce the leak rate on and to replace the gas company's natural gas infrastructure in a safe and timely manner.
+The department shall review these interim targets to ensure each gas company is meeting the appropriate pace to reduce greenhouse gas emissions, and reduce the leak rate on and to replace or retire the gas company's natural gas infrastructure in a safe and timely manner.
 The interim targets shall be for periods of not more than 6 years or at the conclusion of 2 complete 3-year walking survey cycles conducted by the gas company.
 The gas companies shall incorporate these interim targets into timelines for removing all leak-prone infrastructure filed pursuant to subsection (c) and may update them based on overall progress.
-The department may levy a penalty against any gas company that fails to meet its interim target in an amount up to and including the equivalent of 2.5 per cent of such gas company's transmission and distribution service revenues for the previous calendar year.
+The department may levy a penalty against any gas company that fails to meet its interim targets in an amount up to and including the equivalent of 2.5 per cent of such gas company's transmission and distribution service revenues for the previous calendar year.
+Each gas company’s plan shall also include progress towards compliance with federal efforts to modernize pipeline leak detection rules and the progress toward compliance with the Commonwealth’s statewide greenhouse gas emission targets established under Chapter 21N.